 Course Fees - Domestic Students Only:

 VET FEE-HELP is a government loan scheme which assists eligible students undertaking certain courses to pay for all or part of their tuition fees.
-The loan allows students to study now and pay later by deferring loan repayments until your income is above the minimum repayment threshold (in 2010-2011 this was $44,911).
+The loan allows students to study now and pay later by deferring loan repayments until your income is above the minimum repayment threshold (in 2015-2016 this is $54,126).
 Once you reach the repayment threshold repayments are made to the Australian Government through the tax system.

 If you are eligible for VET FEE-HELP

 Students may choose to pay for all or part of their tuition fees upfront for the entire course, academic year or unit of study and/or can apply for a VET FEE-HELP loan for all or part of the tuition fees.
 Course fees are due no later than the census date for each unit of study.